-A. Officers to Serve
+Officers to Serve

 The officers of the Faculty Senate shall be chair, chair-elect, past chair, and secretary.
+Oualifications of Officers

-- B. Qualifications of Officers - 1.
-Chair Only a person who has served at least one year as a member of the Senate and has tenure is eligible to serve as chair. - 2.
+- 1. Chair Only a person who has served at least one year as a member of the Senate and has tenure is eligible to serve as chair. - 2.
 Chair Elect Only a person who has served at least one year as a member of the Senate and has tenure is eligible to serve as chair-elect. - 3.
-Secretary Any member of the Senate may be elected to the office of secretary. - C. Duties of Officers - 1.
-Chair The duties of the chair of the Senate shall be: - Preside over the Senate - Bring such issues before the Senate as may be deemed reasonable and worthy of consideration - Convene a meeting of only faculty at least once each semester to discuss or report on such matters as may be of concern - Serve on University Budget Committee - Oversee the Senate budget - Appoint chairs for the standing committees of the Senate and recommend issues for their consideration.
+Secretary Any member of the Senate may be elected to the office of secretary.

+Duties of Officers

+- 1. Chair-The duties of the chair of the Senate shall be: - Preside over the Senate - Bring such issues before the Senate as may be deemed reasonable and worthy of consideration - Convene a meeting of only faculty at least once each semester to discuss or report on such matters as may be of concern - Serve on University Budget Committee - Serve on University Strategic Planning Committee - Oversee the Senate budget

-- 2. Chair-elect The duties of the chair-elect shall be: - Serve as liaison to the Provost - Serve on University Budget Committee - Chair the Senate Budget Committee, which shall be charged with the responsibility of preparing a budget for the following year - Chair any special committees as may be requested by the chair. - 3.
-Past chair The duties of the past chair shall be: - Serve on University Budget Committee - Serve as chair of Senate Election Committee - Chair or serve on any committees as requested by the chair. - 4.
-Secretary The duties of the secretary shall be: - Record, maintain, and distribute minutes of Senate meetings via mail, via email, and/or posting on the Senate website - Obtain and maintain a list of faculty members who are eligible for Senate service and election to Senate office. - D. Term of Office
+- Appoint chairs for the standing committees of the Senate and recommend issues for their consideration. - 2.
+Chair-Elect-The duties of the chair-elect shall be: - Serve as liaison to the Provost - Serve on University Budget Committee - Serve on University Strategic Planning Committee - Chair the Senate Budget Committee which shall be charged with the responsibility of preparing a budget for the following year - Chair any special committees as may be requested by the Chair - 3.
+Past Chair-The duties of the past chair shall be: - Serve on University Budget Committee - Serve on University Strategic Planning Committee - Serve as chairman of Senate Election Committee - Chair or serve on any committees as requested by the chair - 4.
+Secretary-The duties of the secretary shall be: - Record, maintain and distribute minutes of Senate meetings via mail, via email, and/or posting on the Senate web site - Obtain and maintain a list of faculty members who are eligible for Senate service and election to Senate office

+Term of Office